jnels13/Flight_Delay_Predictors_-_Supervised_Learning/README.md

 ### Introduction

-For the Mod3 Final Project, I used decision-tree and random-forest classifiers to determine which features were most important in predicting whether flights would be late.
+For this project, I used decision-tree and random-forest classifiers to determine which features were most important in predicting whether flights would be late.
 I used the 2015 Flight Delays and Cancelations dataset from Kaggle (https://www.kaggle.com/usdot/flight-delays).
 The dataset is very large, especially after it was one-hot encoded.
 This was the largest challenge in the project, though using Google Colab Pro was a great resource.

 ### Repository Contents